rbxd/gists/lights-status/README.md

 TODO
 - make a README
 - Dockerize
-- change to using memcached as a backend
+- add tests
+- add admin endpoint

+DONE
 - add multiple endpoints
+- use memcached as a backend